DataFire/Integrations/integrations/generated/amazonaws_email/README.md

 ### PolicyNameList
 * PolicyNameList `array`
   * items [PolicyName](#policyname)

+### ProductionAccessNotGrantedException
+* ProductionAccessNotGrantedException `object`: Indicates that the account has not been granted production access.

 ### PutIdentityPolicyRequest
 * PutIdentityPolicyRequest `object`: Represents a request to add or update a sending authorization policy for an identity.
 Sending authorization is an Amazon SES feature that enables you to authorize other senders to use your identities.
 For information, see the <a href="http://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-authorization.html">Amazon SES Developer Guide</a>.